rahmoun03/so_long/README.md

 RUN GAME :

-in the folder type these command :
+in the folder type this commands :

 $> make